xlladdins/xll/docs/Excel4MacrosH-P.md

 **PASTE.SPECIAL**?(paste\_num, operation\_num, skip\_blanks, transpose)

-Paste\_num    is a number from 1 to 6 specifying what to paste.
+Paste\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 6 specifying
+what to paste.
 Paste\_num can also be quoted text of the object you want to paste.

 |                |                    |
 | -------------- | ------------------ |